VectorChat/chunking_subnet/docs/validator.md

 - Ensure that you have registered a hotkey for our subnet

-- Running a validator requires an OpenAI API key
+- Running a validator requires an OpenAI API key and a W&B API key

 ## Installation/Setup